khaled-hassan1/civil-engineer-portfolio/README.md

-# Civil‑Engineer‑Portfolio
+# Architectural‑Engineer‑Portfolio

-A modern, fully responsive **HTML 5 + Bootstrap 5** template for civil‑engineering portfolios.
+A modern, fully responsive **HTML 5 + Bootstrap 5** template for Architectural‑engineering portfolios.
 Originally forked from the *Arkitektur* theme and refactored for structural design, construction management, and infrastructure services.
 Includes bilingual (English ↔ Arabic) support with automatic RTL handling, SEO‑ready markup, and no build tools required—just open the HTML files and deploy.